GarciaInes/Scrum-Mastering/Review/Antipatterns.md

 Things to watch out for

+##### No customer!
+Time and time again we find that reviews are team only or internal, where is the reducing feedback loop time and increase customer involvement?

 ##### Scope Creep
 The review helps as much of what we do is 'create' from ideas/concepts to something that can be seen/is interactive. <br/>
 So showing the product is superpowerful, and that naturally will prompt to new ideas/enhancements to emerge.
 Careful with scope creep when may just need to be added in the backlog for PO to order.